github-aux/linguist-unknown/README.md

         - ">"
 ```

-###### operators
+###### regexes
 Defines a list of `regexes` for a grammar color group.
-The `regexes` properties can be used as a property that may identify custom `lexemes` (lexemes not included by `Linguist Unknown`).
+The `regexes` properties can be used as a property that may identify custom `lexemes` not included by `Linguist Unknown`.
 For example, imagine that `#FFFFFF` is a valid lexeme in your language, to highlight it with red color, you would most likely do:
 ```
   grammar:
     - color: "#FF0000"